Bandwidth/webrtc-sample-conference-node/README.md

 This sample will need be publicly accessible to the internet in order for Bandwidth API callbacks to work properly.
 Otherwise you'll need a tool like [ngrok](https://ngrok.com) to provide access from Bandwidth API callbacks to localhost.

+*NOTE* Unless you are running on `localhost` you will need to use HTTPS.
+Most modern browsers require a secure context when accessing cameras and microphones.

 ### Create a Bandwidth Voice API application
 Follow the steps in [How to Create a Voice API Application](https://support.bandwidth.com/hc/en-us/articles/360035060934-How-to-Create-a-Voice-API-Application-V2-) to create your Voice API appliation.